 If your role involves both management duties and clinical practice, would you be able to balance these demands and cope with a conflicting barrage of phone calls and emails from both sides of the job?

 While a good boss should be patient and understanding, would you be able – if necessary – to confront a team member about their performance or attitude?
-How comfortable are you with taking tough decisions and knowing that whatever decision you make might displease someone?
+How comfortable are you with making tough decisions and knowing that whatever decision you make might displease someone?
 Would you be able to rally your team and keep their morale up during a difficult time?

 One irony of management is that although you have more power and responsibility, you’re also more dependent on others.
 Your own performance will be judged by the performance of your team.
 A well-motivated, efficient team will reflect well on you, but you will need to have the patience, understanding, leadership skills and – on occasion – toughness to get your team members performing well.